seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-3-Early-Implementation.md

 # **Architect-Solopreneur Part 3: Early Implementation — First Contracts, Agentic Loops, and Real Progress on EdgeMind**

-In [Part 1](Part-1-My-Plan-to-Solo-Build-EdgeMind.md) I shared the vision of becoming an Architect-Solopreneur.
-In [Part 2](Part-2-Refining-the-Blueprint-for-EdgeMind.md) I refined the blueprint, introduced the three pillars of the Architect-Solopreneur Framework, and addressed key production concerns.
+In [Part 1](Part-1-My-Plan-to-Solo-Build-EdgeMind.md) I shared the vision for becoming an Architect-Solopreneur.
+In [Part 2](Part-2-Refining-the-Blueprint-for-EdgeMind.md) I refined the blueprint, introduced the three core pillars of the Architect-Solopreneur Framework, and tackled key production concerns.

-Now in **Part 3**, I’m moving from planning into early execution.
-Here’s what I’ve done so far, the lessons emerging, and how the framework is already proving its value.
+Now in **Part 3**, I’m transitioning from planning into active execution.
+Here’s what I’ve accomplished so far, the early lessons emerging, and how the framework is already proving its value.

 ---

 ### Current Status: Implementation Has Begun

 I have officially kicked off active development on **EdgeMind**.
-The repository is structured, the core architecture layers are initialized, and the first agentic development loops are running.
-Progress feels dramatically faster than traditional solo development thanks to governed co-development.
+The repository is properly structured, core architecture layers are initialized, and the first agentic development loops are running smoothly.

+Progress already feels dramatically faster than traditional solo development, thanks to governed co-development with AI tools.

 ---